Altar Linens: Descriptions and Sizes

 As the summer months move along, many of you may be traveling and spending time away from your churches.
 Summer months during the church year are referred to as ordinary times.
 It is the long season of green – as is the great out-of-doors for those living in the northern hemisphere.
 While the summer days may seem to last for ever, (or in my case, disappear in the blink of an eye) it is a good time for reflection and contemplation.
 I like to think about where my skills are with making church vestments, and how I might continue to challenge and grow my skills.
 Summer is also a great time to start thinking about and considering questions such as: “What shape is the sacristy in while everyone is away for the summer months?
 Is anyone keeping an eye on the purificators, or do we need to replenish small altar linens before Advent, and the Christmas Holidays?”
 Preparing now for future needs will save a great deal of anxiety and stress during the busy Christmas Season.
 The last thing anyone on the altar guild wants to hear is the panicked voice on the end of the phone gasping in dismay, “We have no purficators in the sacristy for use on Sunday morning!”

 Thoughts of replacing existing small altar linens are being contemplated within my church.
-My church has been using cotton altar linens for at least the past ten years, partly because of a perceived cost savings, and partly because of a misconception that cotton is easier to care for than real linen.
+My church has been using cotton altar linens for at least the past ten years, in addition to yarn dyed brocade and other liturgical fabrics, partly because of a perceived cost savings, and partly because of a misconception that cotton is easier to care for than real linen.
 The problem with cotton altar linens is that they are – cotton.
 The cotton does not absorb anything.
 It only “smears” things around.
 And the cotton is a challenge to press.
 Change is always slow in coming.
 Thankfully, there are members of the altar guild that are now open to trying real linen for the small altar linens.
 For those of you who would like to follow along with the project, it might be helpful to review the types and descriptions of altar linens.

 The Fair Linen